j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Tricks.md

 -----
 ##### Bear Trap
 *Minor Action, Gadget*
 You place down a bear trap within Range 3.
-The first time any character walks over the bear trap, they must make a **WIT** save or suffer an effect.
+When a character walks over the bear trap, they must make a **WIT** save or trigger the trap, suffering an effect.
+The trap remains until triggered.

 | **Success Level** | **Effect**                                                                                                                                                                                                                                                                                                     |
 | :---------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |